 - A student with a charge that is past due by more than 30 days will not be able to register for classes, receive a diploma, or letters of recommendation.

 - Students who have significantly past due charges (more than one term old) on their account may be referred to internal or external collections.

 - If a student has a balance that is past due, the student will still be able to attend the classes in which he or she is currently enrolled.
 APU will not drop a graduate or professional student from an ongoing class due to a past due tuition balance.
-However, students should note that they will not be able to enroll in future classes or receive transcripts until any past due charges have been paid in full.
+However, students should note that they will not be able to enroll in future classes until any past due charges have been paid in full.

-A student may not participate in graduation ceremonies, register for further sessions, or receive any diploma, certificate, transcripts, or Degree Verification Letter until all financial obligations (excluding NDSL/Perkins Loans) have been satisfied with a zero balance.
-Any diploma, certificate, transcripts, or letter of recommendation shall be retained by the university as a security interest until all such obligations are satisfied.
+A student may not participate in graduation ceremonies, register for further sessions, or receive any diploma, certificate, or Degree Verification Letter until all financial obligations (excluding NDSL/Perkins Loans) have been satisfied with a zero balance.
+Any diploma, certificate, or letter of recommendation shall be retained by the university as a security interest until all such obligations are satisfied.
 Release of any such security interest prior, or subsequent to, any default by the debtors shall not be considered a binding precedent or modification of this policy.